why does my dog bark at night - a dog sitting in its bed in a dark room

 1. Changes in Environment

-A new home, new routine, or even small changes can make your dog feel unsettled — and nighttime often amplifies that feeling.
+A new home, new routine, or even small changes can make your dog feel unsettled — and this is one of the reasons why does my dog bark at night more intensely during transition periods.

 Is It Normal or a Problem?

 Occasional barking is completely normal.
-Dogs communicate through barking — it’s part of who they are.
+If you are asking why does my dog bark at night occasionally, it may simply be your dog communicating — it’s part of who they are.

 However, it may become a concern if: